Article manuscripts should be submitted to the Editor,

 5. Citations are carried within the text, as in (Rhodes 1955:262).
 References should be typed double spaced at the end of the article, alphabetically by author and chronologically for each author (most recent, first).
 A recent issue of Ethnomusicology or Fig. 15.1, p.788, of the Chicago Manual of Style, 16th ed.
 (Chicago and London: University of Chicago Press, 2010) will serve as a model.
 SEM style differs from the Chicago Manual example in the use of US postal codes for state abbreviations, and in the placement of page numbers for edited collections after the editor's name, preceded by a comma, and with no "pp.”

-6. The soft copy should be sent as a .doc or .docx file, with personal identification and copyright protection removed.
+6. The electronic copy should be sent as a .doc or .docx file, with personal identification and copyright protection removed.
 Please do not send PDFs.
 Each file should be smaller than 1 MB.

 are to be presented in a separate paragraph, thusly labeled, at the end of